official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 *  urged Member States to respond positively to UNSCOM requests for additional

-personnel, equipment and information.166
+personnel, equipment and information.[^166]

-428. Mr Butler, accompanied by his Deputy, Mr Charles Duelfer, and Commissioners from France, Russia and the UK, held talks to discuss the implementation of the mandate set out in the Presidential Statement of 3 December with an Iraqi delegation led by Mr Tariq Aziz.167
+428. Mr Butler, accompanied by his Deputy, Mr Charles Duelfer, and Commissioners from France, Russia and the UK, held talks to discuss the implementation of the mandate set out in the Presidential Statement of 3 December with an Iraqi delegation led by Mr Tariq Aziz.[^167]

 429. Mr Butler reported that discussions on access for inspections had addressed five categories of sites identified by Iraq:

-166 UN Security Council, ‘3838th Meeting Wednesday 3 December 1997’ (S/PV.3838).
+[^166]: UN Security Council, ‘3838th Meeting Wednesday 3 December 1997’ (S/PV.3838).
-167 UN Security Council, 17 December 1997, ‘Letter dated 17 December 1997 from the Executive
+[^167]: UN Security Council, 17 December 1997, ‘Letter dated 17 December 1997 from the Executive
-Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the President of the Council’ (S/1997/987).

 100

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 *  Normal – which could be visited without restriction.
 *  National Security – where the modalities for inspections of sensitive sites would